lightapi/portal-config-loc/README.md

 ### light-router

-The login page for oauth-kafka code service is served by the light-router with a domain name `devsignin.lightapi.net` and it must be added to the /etc/hosts file.
+The login page for oauth-kafka code service is served by the light-router with a domain name `devsignin.lightapi.net` and it must be added to the /etc/hosts (for windows: C:\Windows\System32\drivers\etc) file.
 On my computer the following entry is added.

 ```
 192.168.1.102   local.lightapi.net devsignin.lightapi.net devoauth.lightapi.net local.taiji.io devfaucet.taiji.io